 IBM HPC solutions include Spectrum LSF software for superior workflow optimization and productivity.
 Leverage powerful workload management for demanding HPC environments to improve productivity, accelerate research and design, and deliver faster time to results.
 IBM Spectrum LSF delivers a competitive advantage and resilience at scale all while controlling costs.

-Intel supports SUSE Linux Enterprise Server for High Performance Computing as part of Intel HPC Orchestrator.
+Intel supports SUSE Linux Enterprise High Performance Computing as part of Intel HPC Orchestrator.
 Intel delivers a fully supported stack for HPC workloads, accelerating research, innovation and time to insight while aligning new optimized components driven by the broader OpenHPC community.
 Intel HPC Orchestrator simplifies ongoing maintenance and support and provides a quick start for HPC workloads.

 Lenovo strategy is open access to clusters with particular emphasis on ease of use.
 There is a joint effort to define the scope of the Lenovo HPC stack that includes SUSE HPC componentry.
 Lenovo’s new adaptation is based on IBM xCAT (Extreme Cluster Administration Toolkit) called LiCO (Lenovo Intelligent Computing Orchestration).